Consultancy

 The first way I'm different is that I say 'No thank you' to more consultancy projects than I say, 'Yes please!'

-I won't work with you unless I think I can make a substantial impact to your business or organisation.
+I won't work with you unless I think I can make a substantial impact on your business or organisation.
 Here's how I do that...

 Step 1: A Work Culture Audit

 Once we've agreed we're a good fit for each other, then I'm all ears.
-The first step in our consultancy relationship is a Business Psychology Audit.
+The first step in our consultancy relationship is a Workplace Culture Audit.

-During the audit phase I will ask you lots of questions.
-I try and get under the skin of your organisation.
+During the audit phase, I will ask you lots of questions.
+I try to get under the skin of your organisation.
 Working closely with the senior management team, my goal is to understand who you are as a group of people.

-Essentially, we spend time working out WHO you are WHAT you are looking to achieve.
+Essentially, we work out WHO you are, WHAT you are looking to achieve.
 We can then work together to identify opportunities where the application of psychological principles can make an immediate improvement.

-During the audit phase I will ask you lots of questions.
-I try and get under the skin of your organisation.
+During the audit phase, I will ask you lots of questions.
+I try to get under the skin of your organisation.
 Working closely with the senior management team, my goal is to understand who you are as a group of people.

-Essentially, we spend time working out WHO you are WHAT you are looking to achieve.
+Essentially, we work out WHO you are, WHAT you are looking to achieve.
 We can then work together to identify opportunities where the application of psychological principles can make an immediate improvement.

 What you get...